 - How much and what type of work do I do as a GA?

-GAs perform academic duties: research, teaching classes, grading, and student peer advising.
+GAs perform academic duties such as research assistance and teaching assistance.
 They may also be asked to assist in convening conferences or seminars, draft correspondence, perform outreach activities, or other administrative tasks.
 GAs do not undertake personal errands for faculty members.

 Students holding graduate assistantships may also be employed elsewhere within the university, provided the total number of hours worked do not exceed 20 hours per week (.49 FTE).
 For those working outside the university, the Division recommends that this same limit be observed.

 Yes.
 Graduate Assistantships are contingent on satisfactory progress toward the degree as well as satisfactory job performance.
 Because GAs must be registered for, and complete, at least 9 credits of coursework during each term of their appointment, incomplete coursework may jeopardize the student's eligibility for an assistantship.
 At the discretion of the Graduate Committee, a GA may be reassigned to a different faculty member, normally at the start of a new term.
 The loss of a GA appointment does not, in itself, affect the student's standing in the degree program.

 - Are there special considerations for international students?

 All graduate students are eligible to apply for Graduate Assistantships.
 The type of work and the hours of work required by GA appointments in CCJ are within the limits established for foreign students by the Bureau of Citizenship and Immigration Services (BCIS).
 Some scholarships have nationality requirements.
 If no such requirement is specified, then international students can apply.

 - What do I need to do before classes begin?

 The New Graduate Student Checklist provides a convenient list to help you get established at PSU.
 More information for new students can be found at www.pdx.edu/prospects.